 And carried Me away –

-In the first stanza of this piece Dickinson begins with one of her most prominent calling cards, a dash.
+In the first stanza of ‘My Life had stood – a Loaded Gun’ Dickinson begins with one of her most prominent calling cards, a dash.
 It separates the phrase “My Life had stood” from “a Loaded Gun.”
 Dickinson’s poetry is often complicated.
 She is known to mix up the syntax of a sentence, making the lines sound more poetic, but also harder to understand.
-A technique known as parataxis.
-In this instance her speaker is stating that their life “had stood” in a “Corner” like a “Loaded Gun.”
+A technique is known as parataxis.
+In this instance, her speaker is stating that their life “had stood” in a “Corner” like a “Loaded Gun.”

 These lines tell a reader that the speaker is seeing herself as separate from her own life.
 She has zoomed back from it, and is imagining it as its own force.
 It is personified and given an agency that “life” as a simple force would not normally possess.

 The image of a loaded gun is an inherently dangerous one but also one that speaks to a middle ground.
 The gun is not passive, yet it is not active either.
 Her life existed there, in some sort of purgatorial waiting-room, till something happened.

 A particular “Day” occurs when the “Owner” passes by.
 It’s unclear how, but the “Life” and the “Owner” recognize one another and the “Life” is carried away.
 The separation between the speaker and her life ends in the fourth line.
 She now refers to the two of them together as “Me.”